 The Improving Access to Remote Behavioral Health Treatment Act of 2018, introduced by Reps.
-Gregg Harper (R-Miss.) and Doris Matsui (D-Calif.), would allow certain addiction treatment centers and community mental health centers to register with the U.S. Drug Enforcement Agency as clinics, enabling them to prescribe controlled substances via telemedicine without a prior in-person examination.
+Gregg Harper (R-Miss.) and Doris Matsui (D-Calif.), would allow certain addiction treatment centers and community mental health centers to register with the U.S. Drug Enforcement Administration as clinics, enabling them to prescribe controlled substances via telemedicine without a prior in-person examination.

 A companion bill, The Special Registration for Telemedicine Clarification Act, introduced by Reps.
 Earl L. “Buddy” Carter (R-Ga.) and Cheri Bustos (D-Ill.), would direct the Health and Human Services Secretary and Attorney General develop interim final regulations within 30 days enabling healthcare practitioners to apply for a special registration allowing them to use telemedicine to prescribe controlled substances without the in-person exam and other restrictions to the use of telemedicine.